Nick-Zhang1996/BuzzRacer/README.md

 git clone git@github.gatech.edu:zzhang615/RC-VIP.git'
 ```

 depending on which type of authentication you plan to use.
-If you're accessing through `github.com` instead of `github.gatech.edu`, your address will be different.
+If you're accessing through `github.com` instead of `github.gatech.edu`, your URL will be different.

 ### Install Dependencies